MORE THAN A PHARMACY

 “We have high-risk patients, like HIV and transplant patients,” explains Jennifer Rodriguez, the Director of Pharmacy for Ambulatory Services.
 “They need their medications but can’t risk infection by leaving their homes.
 So it was a balancing act for our team.
 Team members took care of our patients while taking care of themselves and their families.
 It was stressful, but the safety and well-being of our patients were never in question.”

-Rodriguez quickly established PPE, personal protection equipment, protocols and altered the system’s physical pharmacy spaces.
+Rodriguez quickly established PPE (personal protective equipment) protocols and altered the system’s physical pharmacy spaces.
 She and her team reconfigured lobbies and workstations to ensure safe distances, and installed plexiglass shields to protect patients and staff during in-person interactions.

 The pharmacy staff fast-tracked previous pilot programs—curbside, mail order and courier prescription delivery—to mitigate risks for patients.
 Liaisons who regularly help patients overcome language and financial barriers swiftly shifted to overcome a new barrier—patients sheltering at home.
 They switched from personal contact to telehealth communication.
 With call volumes spiking, future plans for a call center became an overnight reality.
 Despite the chaos, the pharmacy cared for patients without serious interruption.